ansible/ansibullbot/ISSUE_HELP.md

 * `needs_triage` - a human being still needs to validate the issue is properly labeled and has all the information required.
 * `module` - classifies the issue as a module related issue.
 * `affects_X.Y` - indicates that the issue is relevant to a particular ansible *major.minor* version.
-* `easyfix` - a maintainer has decided that this is a trivial fix that new contributors would be able to tackle.
 * `c:...` - these labels categorize issues or pull requests by their relevant source code files.
 * `easyfix` - indicates that the issue an easy entrance point for people who are looking to start contributing.
 * `test` and namespace labels